How to improve your memory health

 Drinking too many sugary drinks, such as fruit juice, may have links to a lower total brain volume.

 Avoiding extra sugar help combat memory loss.
 People should avoid drinks sweetened with sugar and foods with added, processed sugars.

-The Caffeine from sources Like coffee and green tea are helpful for boosting the memory.
+Caffeine from sources Like coffee and green tea is helpful for boosting memory.

-Consuming caffeine boosted how well brain stored memories long term.
+Consuming caffeine boosted how well the brain stored memories long term.

 Research has shown that Caffeine may improve memory health in the short term.
 Young adults who always take caffeine in the morning have improved short term memory.